- October 2018: joined the Built for Zero movement

 Reaching functional zero indicates what is possible, but it’s not a finish line.
 The Lynchburg community will continue to strengthen their system of homelessness response to ensure they can sustain an end to veteran homelessness, as they also focus on ending chronic homelessness.

-“We are grateful for the collaboration of our community partners and for the technical support provided through Community Solutions that has helped us achieve the goal of reaching functional zero for our homeless veterans and providing the template to duplicate this for all of our homeless neighbors,” Quarantotto said.
+“We are grateful for the collaboration of our community partners and for the support provided through Community Solutions that has helped us achieve the goal of reaching functional zero for our homeless veterans,” Quarantotto said.
+“It has provided the template to duplicate this for all of our homeless neighbors.”

 Community Solutions is grateful for Cassiopeia and its generous support for communities in Virginia participating in Built for Zero.